-E - 1-2 B) Allegation ns pertaining to social impacts Allegation Main Findings Main conclusions Suggestions for improvement b.1 The public consultation The Bank reviewed Public processes were carried out in numerous comments on The Bank should establish an consultati accordance with Spanish law. the project resulting from appropriate guidance to be used on relating The requested documents public consultation and it when carrying out the assessment to the were also translated into did not form a view over of the meaningfulness of the public environme nt and Spanish and were made the suitability of consultation process.
-This access to available to the public for comments. timeframes and availability of documents during guidance should be based on the implementation and best practices environme Comments. public consultation. including those of the relevant ntal Tthe EIB-CM analysis did not pablio consultation.
-Aarhus Convention bodies (e.g. informatio find evidence that the Bank's Maastricht Recommendations on n services had addressed the Public Participation in Decision- quality of the public making, Guidance on the consultation in line with implementation of the Aarhus guidance of the Aarhus Convention, decisions of the Convention Compliance 0.00 Meeting of the parties and findings Committee. of the ACCC).
-(9.1.C1) 13 The Bank's services should verify that the relevant concerns and - 25 risks flagged as part of the · ± Stakeholder Engagement process are adequately assessed and addressed, as relevant, by the promoter.
-The Bank's services should also adequately document the outcome of their analysis and 1.2 the appropriate action that needs 7 to be taken for an informed 7 decision making process.
+B) Allegation ns pertaining to social impacts s Allegation Main Findings Main conclusions Suggestions for improvement Allegation b.1 Public consultati on relating to the environme nt and access to environme ntal informatio n Main FindingsThe public consultation processes were carried out in accordance with Spanish law.
+The requested documents were also translated into Spanish and were made available to the public for comments.Tthe EIB-CM analysis did not find evidence that the Bank's services had addressed the quality of the public consultation in line with guidance of the Aarhus Convention Compliance Committee.
+Main conclusions The Bank reviewed numerous comments on the project resulting from public consultation and it did not form a view over the suitability of timeframes and availability of documents during public consultation.
+Suggestions for improvement The Bank should establish an appropriate guidance to be used when carrying out the assessment of the meaningfulness of the public consultation process.
+This guidance should be based on the implementation and best practices including those of the relevant Aarhus Convention bodies (e.g. Maastricht Recommendations on Public Participation in Decision- making, Guidance on the implementation of the Aarhus Convention, decisions of the Meeting of the parties and findings of the ACCC).
+(9.1.C1) The Bank's services should verify that the relevant concerns and risks flagged as part of the Stakeholder Engagement process are adequately assessed and addressed, as relevant, by the promoter.
+The Bank's services should also adequately document the outcome of their analysis and the appropriate action that needs to be taken for an informed decision making process.
 (9.1.C2)